Only a handful of children have been diagnosed with the coronavirus — and experts have a few guesses as to why

 “When we see any new virus, the whole population is susceptible,” Milstone said.
 “We don’t know that this virus tickles the respiratory tract of adults more than it does kids.”

-Still, the flu likely poses a more imminent threat to most kids worldwide than the coronavirus, Weber said.
+Still, the flu likely poses a more imminent threat to many kids worldwide than the coronavirus, Weber said.

 “People should be at the moment much more concerned about influenza and other respiratory or viral diseases,” he said.
 “In many outbreaks of flu, it’s the children who spread it more than the adults.”